DevOps-and-Cloud-based-Software/assignment-4/README.md

 specified [aws] group.

 To assign variables to hosts, you can use the [aws:vars] group variables.
 In this case, we set the VMs username and the location of the key.
-For more information on inventories see here: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
+For more information on inventories, see here: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

 Next, run: